-2007 2008
+2008 2009

-Europe 39% 42%
+Europe 42% 50%

-Asia/Pacific
+Asia/Pacific 28% 25%

-Latin America 10% 10%
+Latin America 10% 6%

-North America and Caribbean 17% 18%
+North America and Caribbean 18% 14%

-Africa/Middle East 1% 2%
+Africa/Middle East 2% 5%

 100% 100%

-No lessee accounted for more than 10% of lease revenue in any of the periods indicated above.
-Sales revenue is comprised of 79% from our aircraft segment and 21% from our engine and parts segment.
+One lessee accounted for more than 10% of lease revenue in the year ended December 31, 2009.
+Sales revenue is comprised of 46% from our aircraft segment and 54% from our engine and parts segment.
 We have not provided a geographical breakdown of sales revenue because a material percentage of our sales are of movable flight equipment and are to buyers that have multiple locations.
+In addition, we have not provided a breakdown of management fee revenue, interest revenue or other revenue because amounts are less material than lease and sales revenue and we do not believe a geographical breakdown of such revenues is helpful in identifying geographical concentration risks to our business.